MarielaKaradzhova/MechaCar_Statistical_Analysis/README.md

  Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?
+ - In total, the data shows that design specifications are met (variance=62)

- - Lot 3 displays a large variance, therefore manufacturing is not equally variable between all lots, although lot 1 and 2 show minimal variances,  lot 3(170 PSI) exceeds the maxium stated PSI of 70.
+ - However, it is important to note that Lot 3 displays a large variance, therefore manufacturing is not equally variable between all lots, although lot 1 and 2 show minimal variances,  lot 3(170 PSI) exceeds the maxium stated PSI of 70.

  ![](https://github.com/MarielaKaradzhova/MechaCar_Statistical_Analysis/blob/main/resources/lot_3.png)